AndersDJohnson/rivets-server/README.md

 });
 ```

-You may need to provide modified [Rivets adapters](http://www.rivetsjs.com/docs/#adapters),
+You may need to provide modified [Rivets adapters](http://www.rivetsjs.com/docs/#adapters).
-for example, if you only have JSON models on the server, alias all adapters to the default `'.'`.
+For example, if you have custom adapters for pub-sub on the client, but only have JSON models on the server,
+then you might want to alias all adapters to the default `'.'` adapter.

 ## Details